ansible/dispatcherd/README.md

 <!-- License Badge -->
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://github.com/ansible/dispatcher/blob/main/LICENSE)

-Working space for dispatcher prototyping

-This is firstly intended to be a code split of:
+This is intended to be a working space for prototyping a code split of:

 <https://github.com/ansible/awx/tree/devel/awx/main/dispatch>

 As a part of doing the split, we also want to resolve a number of long-standing design and sustainability issues, thus, asyncio.

+The philosophy of the dispatcher is to have a limited scope as a "local" runner of background tasks, but to be composable so that it can be "wrapped" easily to enable clustering and distributed task management by apps using it.

 Licensed under [Apache Software License 2.0](LICENSE)